merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 $ anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db
 {% endhighlight %}

 This will work perfectly if your merged profile has its trees (i.e., the hierarchical clustering mentioned in the `anvi-merge` section was *done*).
-Alternatively, you can use this notation to visualilze a collection; this time each leaf of the tree will be a bin, along with completion and redundancy estimates, and distribution of it across samples:
+Alternatively, you can use this notation to visualize a collection; this time each leaf of the tree will be a bin, along with completion and redundancy estimates, and distribution of it across samples:

 {% highlight bash %}
 $ anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db -C CONCOCT